-Each year, we are faced with the difficult problem of how to choose 140 starters from nearly six times that many applicants, while still respecting the values that make Hardrock, Hardrock.
-The Board feels that our ideal mix of runners would be 25% first-time Hardrockers, 25% veterans (i.e. >= 5-time finishers), and 50% everyone else.
-To preserve this mix, we are replacing our single weighted lottery with three weighted lottery pools, each with its own wait list:
+Each year, we are faced with the difficult problem of how to choose our starters from now more than 1900 applicants, while still respecting the values that make Hardrock Hardrock.
+The Board feels that our ideal mix of runners would be about 30% first-time Hardrockers, one-quarter or so veterans (i.e. >= 5-time finishers), and up to 50% everyone else.
+To preserve this rough and fair mix, we have replaced our single weighted lottery with three weighted lottery pools, each with its own wait list:

 Runners not selected in the first two lotteries WILL NOT be rolled over into the third lottery.
-If fewer than 35 "veterans" apply, the unused slots will be added to the "everyone else" pool.
+If fewer than 33 "veterans" apply, the unused slots will be added to the "everyone else" pool.

 A separate wait list will be maintained for each lottery.
 When a runner withdraws from the start list, a runner will be taken from the wait list for the lottery from which the withdrawn runner was chosen.

 The previous year's winners will continue to bypass the lottery, but they will count against the lottery pool they would have been in.